- Wording advice

 Wedding invitation wording

-Take a look at our helpful advice on what to include as part of your wedding invitations and some grammar tips for your wedding invitation wording.
-You can then head over to our traditional wedding invitation wording page or our informal wedding invitation wording page for example texts for your wedding invitations.
+Take a look at our helpful advice on what to include as part of your wedding invitation wording.
+You can then head over to our traditional wedding invitation wording page or our informal wedding invitation wording page for example texts for your invites.
 We even have a guide to wording your evening wedding invitations if you have guests that are only invited to part of your wedding celebrations, as well as wording suggestions that take the current pandemic into account.